 Discover Debt Consolidation Loan Review

-Discover is a digital bank offering consumers personal loans for debt consolidation.
-It enjoys an A-plus rating with the Better Business Bureau and its loans come with enticingly low interest rates.
+Discover is a digital bank that offers consumers personal loans for debt consolidation.
+It has an A-plus rating with the Better Business Bureau and its loans come with enticingly low interest rates.

 - Credit score impact – Minimal

 Discover’s website has an online application form for debt consolidation loans that makes the application process fairly quick and efficient.

 You supply personal information including name, address, income, and employment.
 You also put the amount you want to borrow and how long a term you’d like.
 Loans are offered for terms of 36 to 84 months.

 Discover does a soft credit pull, which doesn’t affect your credit score.

 Discover will provide loan options that may include different lengths of loan and interest rates to choose from.
 Once you choose, you apply for the loan, which means a hard credit pull that will lower your credit score for a short time.

 - Bank account and routing numbers for direct deposit